ibm-cloud-docs/cloud-databases/db-version-policy.md

 At the end of the transition window, deprecated major versions cannot be deployed on {site.data.keyword.IBM_notm}} {{site.data.keyword.databases-for}}.
 A backup of the deployment is taken and access to databases that are running a deprecated version is removed or automatically upgraded to the next major version.
 See table 1 for which databases are upgraded or removed.
 Regardless, the backup is available to be restored into a new supported database version.

-If no action is taken, we will attempt to upgrade the database in-place to the next major version as per our Database Versioning Policy.
-This may result in compatibility issues with your apps or the in-place upgrade, on rare occasions, may fail impacting your availability.
-In the case of a failure, the database will be disabled and you will need to restore from backup.
-We recommend self-migrating prior to the end of support date.
+If no action is taken, we attempt to upgrade the database in-place to the next major version according to our Database Versioning Policy.
+This can result in compatibility issues with your apps or the in-place upgrade, on rare occasions, can fail impacting your availability.
+If a failure occurs, the database is disabled and you need to restore from backup.
+We recommend self-migrating before the end of support date.
 {: .note}

 ## Major versions defined